tlh45342/polygon-pull/README.md

 ## CREDIT

-The iterations found here are varitions of that found in the documentation: https://github.com/polygon-io/client-python
+The iterations found here are directly derived from the documentation: https://github.com/polygon-io/client-python